 You are here

-15 Things to Do on Memorial Day Weekend in Washington, DC
+The Best Things to Do This Memorial Day Weekend in Washington, DC

 The Rolling Thunder Motorcycle Rally brings together motorcycle riders from all over the U.S. to honor POWs and MIAs who served their country during the Vietnam War.
-This “ride for freedom,” which celebrates its 30th anniversary this year, draws more than 900,000 riders, featuring a route that starts at the Pentagon and winds through West Potomac Park.
-The rally goes down on Sunday, May 28 at 8 a.m.
+This “ride for freedom” draws more than 900,000 riders, featuring a route that starts at the Pentagon and winds through West Potomac Park.
+The rally goes down on Sunday, May 27.

-Held on Saturday, May 27 at the Kennedy Center, the free National Memorial Day Choral Festival is a powerful concert experience that features a 300-voice choir accompanied by the U.S. Airforce Orchestra.
+Held on Sunday, May 27 at the Kennedy Center, the free National Memorial Day Choral Festival is a powerful concert experience that features a 300-voice choir accompanied by the U.S. Air Force Orchestra.
 The musicians and singers come together in perfect harmony, performing patriotic classics in honor of those who have fallen while defending the U.S.

-With the dawn of summer comes Jazz in the Garden at the National Gallery of Art’s Sculpture Garden, a popular Friday evening event embarking on its 17th season.
-On May 26, catch a performance by the United States Coast Guard Dixieland Jazz Band at 5 p.m.
+With the dawn of summer comes Jazz in the Garden at the National Gallery of Art's Sculpture Garden, a popular Friday evening event embarking on its 18th season.
+On May 25, catch cool jazz from Tony Craddock Jr. & Cold Front at 5 p.m.
 Food and beverages are available at the nearby Pavilion Café.

 Georgetown’s river waterfront is home to tons of great restaurants – many, including Sequoia, Tony and Joe's Seafood Place and Farmers Fishers Bakers, offer patio seating in warm weather – and plenty of outdoor activities.
 In summer, children (and adults, too) can splash in the sprinkler-style water fountain, watch the boats and feed the ducks.
-Before or after, get your shopping on in the historic neighborhood.
+Before or after, shop 'til you drop in this historic neighborhood.

 Newseum showcases important historical events through the lens of journalism, revealing the intricacies of some of the world’s most famous conflicts and incidents.
-Must-see exhibits include 1967: Civil Rights at 50, the 9/11 Gallery, the Berlin Wall Gallery and Inside Today’s FBI.
-The family will also enjoy the fascinating NBC News Interactive Newsroom.
+Must-see exhibits include 1968: Civil Rights at 50, the 9/11 Gallery, the Berlin Wall Gallery and Inside Today’s FBI.
+The family will also enjoy the engaging NBC News Interactive Newsroom.

 The National Air and Space Museum is one of the most popular museums in the nation, and the dynamic locale features an exhibit like few others in its history this summer.
 Artist Soldiers shows how war art drastically changed during World War I, when depictions went from heroic and romanticized to first-person accounts by professional artists and soldiers themselves.
 The exhibit is perfect for a Memorial Day visit.